fizzed/jne/README.md

 ### Demo

-Since this project requires a compiled jar to work, a simple method of testing is to use the "mfz-jne-cat" sample project (in a subdir of this project).
+Since this project primarily requires a compiled jar for testing, a simple method of testing is to use the "mfz-jne-cat" sample project (in a subdir of this project).

-Simply do:
     cd mfz-jne-cat
     mvn install

 Then you can go back to the main project:

     mvn -e test-compile exec:java -Dexec.classpathScope="test" -Dexec.mainClass="com.mfizz.jne.demo.JneDemo" -Dexec.args=""

 ### Packaging as a JAR

 Please see "mfz-jne-cat" as a reference project of packaging the "cat" executable across various platforms.

-Since only a single executable is extracted by this library -- you'll probably want to package your executables as statically compiled (e.g. it doesn't rely on external DLLs / shared objects to be available on the runtime system).
+You'll probably want to package your executables as statically compiled (e.g. it doesn't rely on external DLLs / shared objects to be available on the runtime system).
+However, since this library does essentially build a "bin" directory by extracting resources, you could find all dependencies first before trying to execute it.
+For example,

+    File dllFile = JNE.find("cat-dependency.dll", options);
+    File dllFile = JNE.find("cat-dependency.so", options);
+    File exeFile = JNE.find("cat", options);

 ### License